I. Development of Deformable Surface Based Fluidic Actuators

 Synthetic jet actuators (SJAs) is a promising flow control device for a wide range of engineering applications (e.g., in aerodynamics control) because of its unique tributes.
-The traditional SJAs employ the dynamic oscilation of a rigid active surface within an open cavity to impart momentum flux through the orifice opening of the cavity with zero mass flux.
+The traditional SJAs employ the dynamic oscillation of a rigid active surface within an open cavity to impart momentum flux through the orifice opening of the cavity with zero mass flux.
 A train of isolated vortex rings are created, as shown in the video and flow pathline visualization in panel (A).
 The resultant synthetic jet, as a secondary flow, however, suffers from critical limitations such as low efficiency in momentum injection.
 Recently, we discovered that the employment of a compliant active surface (such as a thin elastic membrane) could induce special synthetic jets (shown in panel (B)) with significantly enhanced momentum injection efficiency.
-Some of the natural oscillation modes of the compliant surface excited by actuations at certain frequencies result in an ehnahced vorticity generation and accumulation mechanism.
-We focus on understanding the physics and optimal actuation conditions for compliant surface-based SJAs, and devleoping coordinated spatio-temporal actuation strategies to exploit the synergetic effects of multiple distributed actuators.
+Some of the natural oscillation modes of the compliant surface excited by actuations at certain frequencies result in an enhanced vorticity generation and accumulation mechanism.
+We focus on understanding the physics and optimal actuation conditions for compliant surface-based SJAs, and developing coordinated spatio-temporal actuation strategies to exploit the synergetic effects of multiple distributed actuators.
 This fundamental research sheds light on the development of next generation flow control actuators with enhanced capability and expanded application range.

 References

-1. Wang, C., & Gharib, M. (2022).
+3. Cong Wang, Morteza Gharib.
+(2022).
 Physics of a strongly oscillating axisymmetric air-water interface with a fixed boundary condition.
 Physical Review Fluids, 7(4), 044003.

-Gallery of fluid motion video
+Video Entry of 73th Gallery of fluid motion

 orifice 3Hz square view